Cascoda/cascoda-sdk/docs/product/howto-knxiot-devkit.md

 ![](./puml/getting-started/png/wired-network-topology.png)

-The KNX IoT Hub firmware is based on OpenWRT.
+The KNX IoT Hub™ firmware is based on OpenWRT.
 Its purpose is to provide a link between your computer and the Thread mesh network.
 At the same time, if connected to the Internet it forwards said internet connection to your computer, just like a residential WiFi router would.

 ## Step 0: Requirements